h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **interactions**: (GLM, CoxPH) Specify a list of predictor column indices to interact.
 All pairwise combinations will be computed for this list.

--  **interaction_pairs** (GLM, CoxPH) When defining interactions, use this to specify a list of pairwise column interactions (interactions between two variables).
+-  **interaction_pairs**: (GLM, CoxPH) When defining interactions, use this to specify a list of pairwise column interactions (interactions between two variables).
 Note that this is different than ``interactions``, which will compute all pairwise combinations of specified columns.

+-  **check_constant_response**: (GBM, DRF) Check if the response column is a constant value.
+If enabled (default), then an exception is thrown if the response column is a constant value.
+If disabled, then the model will train regardless of the response column being a constant value or not.

 --------------